aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-custom-conf-recipe.rst

 Apache Kafka® with custom configurations
 ========================================

-This example deploys an `Aiven for Apache Kafka® <https://aiven.io/kafka>`_ service with some custom configurations, as well as a Kafka topic, a Kafka user, and an ACL (access control list) to allow fine-grained permissions about which topic that user can access, using the `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_.
+This example deploys an `Aiven for Apache Kafka® <https://aiven.io/kafka>`_ service with some custom configurations, as well as a Kafka topic, a Kafka user, and an access control list (ACL) to allow fine-grained permissions about which topic that user can access, using the `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_.

 Before looking at the Terraform script, let's visualize the resources: